joaqsala/book-n-borrow/README.md

 # Project 2: Book'n Borrow
 Book'n Borrow is a website designed to give users the option to loan out old college textbooks that they are no longer using and to make money by loaning the book.
-It also allows a user to be able to search for and
+It also allows a user to be able to search for and be able to rent out textbooks that they may need for their courses.

 ## Description